audreystott/shpc_doc/README.md

 ## Prerequisites and installation
-To use SHPC, the following tools are required:
+To install and use SHPC, the following tools need to be available:
-* Python 3
+* Python 3, with _pip_ and _setuptools_
 * A container runtime, currently one of Singularity, Docker or Podman
 * System modules, either LMOD (better supported) or Environment Modules